541435721/Orga-DATA/README.md

 ## 4. Download
 The dataset is saved in a ftp server.
-All users can access the server (xxx.xxx.xxx.xxx: 21) anonymously.
+All users can access the server (39.98.109.195:21) anonymously.
 Importantly, ensure `passive transmission mode` is set.

 ## 5. Acknowledgement